A Time Line of the American Civil War

 May 11, 1864- Battle of Yellow Tavern.
 Six miles north of Richmond, Confederate cavalry under General J.E.B.
 Stuart blocked a force of Union cavalry under General Philip Sheridan.
 General Stuart was mortally wounded during the encounter.

 May 14-15, 1864- Battle of Resaca, Georgia.
 General Sherman's armies are blocked at Resaca by General Johnston's Army of Tennessee.
 After two days of maneuvering and intense fighting, Johnston withdraws.
-Sherman renews the advance, cautiously.
+Sherman renews the advance.

 June 1-3, 1864- Battle of Cold Harbor, Virginia.
 Union attacks fail to dislodge Lee's army from its strong line of defensive works northeast of Richmond.

-June 10, 1864- Battle of Brice's Crossroads, Mississippi- outnumbered almost two to one, Confederate General Nathan Bedford Forrest attacks and routs the Union command under General Samuel Sturgis.
+June 10, 1864- Battle of Brice's Crossroads, Mississippi.
+Outnumbered two to one, Confederate General Nathan Bedford Forrest attacks and routs the Union command under General Samuel Sturgis.

 June 27, 1864- Battle of Kennesaw Mountain, Georgia.
 Sherman's Army of the Cumberland and Army of the Tennessee smash headlong into Johnston's defenses at Big and Little Kennesaw.
 Johnston remains on this line until July 2, when he retreats at the threat being flanked by Sherman's mobile force.